Understanding Colour Profiles

 - Shoot RAW if you can (or Adobe RGB JPEG if not).

 - Edit in Adobe RGB.
-ProPhoto RGB is optional and only helpful if you know you need the extra range.
+ProPhoto RGB is optional and mainly for advanced workflows.

 - Always embed the colour profile when saving your image.

-- Send the file to us as it is — we’ll handle the printer and paper profiles.
+- Send the file to us as it is — we’ll handle the printer and paper profiles on our side.